Onni97/abletonlink-node-addon/README.md

 # Ableton Link node addon
-Ableton Link native addon for Node
+Ableton Link native addon for Node.

+Realized using node-addon-api (supported by Node) and always the latst version of Ableton Link

 ## Tested Env